What are internet connected devices?

 What are the risks of internet connected devices?

-Many parents don't realise that internet connected devices have the same risks as devices like smartphones and tablets.
-These can be more likely to happen if the devices aren't used or set up properly.
+Internet connected devices can have similar risks to devices like smartphones and tablets.
+These can be more likely to happen if the devices aren't set up properly.

 Some of the risks of using internet connected devices are: